FoxCutter/Tools/SlowCapture/README.md

 ## Installation

 The program is provided as a single EXE file, and should be able to run in place.
-The settings file will be written to the same location as the EXE file.
+The settings file will be written to the current directory.

 ## How does it capture windows that streaming programs can't